Buscompany21/sql-playground/README.md

 This small component appears at the top of each lesson, providing context about which part of the storyline the current lesson belongs to.

-## Best Practices

-1. **Keep Storylines Concise**: Focus on quality over quantity - make each storyline engaging but brief.
-2. **Consistent Tone**: Maintain a consistent voice and tone across all storylines.
-3. **Relevant Images**: Choose images that visually reinforce the storyline content.
-4. **Progressive Narrative**: Structure storylines to progress logically across modules.
-5. **Inclusive Language**: Ensure storylines are accessible and relatable to all learners.

 ## Troubleshooting

 - **Images Not Showing**: Ensure images are in the correct directory and named correctly in the configuration.